 1796: Illustrates George Cumberland’s “Thoughts on Outline”.

-1797: Commissioned by Flaxman to illustrate Thomas Gray’s “Poems” for his wife.
+1797: Blake was commissioned by Flaxman to illustrate Thomas Gray’s “Poems” for his wife.

 1799: First work for Thomas Butts who was to become his most frequent and crucial patrons.

-1800: (18th September) Moves to a cottage at Felpham, near Bognor Regis in West Sussex.
+1800: He moves to a cottage at Felpham, near Bognor Regis in West Sussex on 18th September.

 1802: The first series of Ballads by Hayley are designed and engraved by Blake with fourteen of his drawings.